TTVRODRIK/Flux-Krea-multi-GPU-Pool/README.md

 # **Flux-Krea-multi-GPU-Pool**

-A Python-based multi-GPU image generation pipeline using Huggingface Diffusers with LoRA (Low-Rank Adaptation) support.
-This project distributes image generation workloads across all available GPUs on the system leveraging Python multiprocessing to optimize throughput and speed.
+A high-performance image generation script that leverages multiple GPUs to generate hyper-realistic images using the FLUX.1-Krea model with Super Realism LoRA weights.
+This implementation uses multiprocessing to distribute image generation across available GPUs for maximum efficiency.

 ## Features